davidf03/hcdocs/README.md

 *Composition* refers the use of multiple classes on a single DOM element, or multiple class structures through a DOM element structure, to the end of creating some synergetic effect that none would have accomplished on its own.

-(For information about the listing of classes on a component instance, see [§Vue.ComponentInstanceStructure.ClassAttributeOrder](#vue-component-instance-class-attribute).)
+(For the listing of classes on a component instance, see [§Vue.ComponentInstanceStructure.ClassAttributeOrder](#vue-component-instance-class-attribute).)

 #### <a href="#scss-composition-rules" name="scss-composition-rules">#</a> Rules